TYDTWDay – quite possibly the best day of the year!

 Anyone keen to hold a TYDTWDay is encouraged to broach the idea with their employer or head of human resources.

 TYDTWDay is a great opportunity to raise money for animal shelters, such as RSPCA South Australia’s shelter at Lonsdale.
-A donation of just $9 could provide a week of antibiotics to a dog recovering from surgery.
+If your team raised $189 it would keep an inspectorate van on the road fighting animal cruelty for a week.

 If you’re going ahead with a fundraiser for RSPCA, we can provide you with a special TYDTWDay pack!